aeither/calorie-counter-bot/README.md

 # Run

-with tasks
+local

 ```
-deno task task-name [additional args]
+deno task dev
 ```

-or without
+Set up the webhook in Telegram for deployed version and commands

 ```
-deno run --allow-net --allow-env bot.ts
+deno task commands
 ```

-Rembember to set up the webhook in Telegram